fsharpworks/fsharpworks.github.io/testimonials.md

 </div> <!-- END # Col -->
 <div class="col-md-9 fw-quotebody" markdown="1">

-Isaac attended the precursor of the <a href="/workshops/fast-track.html" itemprop="itemReviewed">FastTrack to F#</a> in 2012.
+Isaac attended the precursor of the <a href="/workshops/fast-track.html">FastTrack to F#</a> in 2012.
 He is now an F# MVP and a CTO of <a href="http://www.elastacloud.com/">ElastaCloud</a> which provides BigData solutions, including the F#-enabled <a href="https://www.briskengine.com/">Brisk engine</a> service.